 We are evangelical, which means we feel called to share the good news of Jesus’s life, teaching, death and resurrection with the whole world.

 We are committed to growth, believing that in the Great Commission, Jesus gave us the command to make disciples.
 This means conversion is a life-long process, and we take seriously the part of our mission statement that states our desire to equip people to mature in Jesus Christ.
-One tool we use to focus on spiritual growth is the six marks of discipleship:

 We are missional, which means we feel called to go “outside the walls” and demonstrate in our lives, words and actions the core truth that God so loved the world that he gave his only Son, to provide to those who believe the assurance of an eternity spent with Him.
 This commitment has led us to join with other like-minded churches in the Fellowship Community who are seeking to lift up this as the highest purpose for the church.